 The Sounding Board is an all-volunteer non-profit organization that presents folk music concerts at the Sounding Board Coffeehouse on most Saturdays from September through May, in addition to publishing this monthly newsletter.
 Sounding Board members receive the printed version of the newsletter in the mail, as well as discounts in admission to our concerts as indicated in the listings below.
 Become a member of the Sounding Board.

 Most concerts are held at The Universalist Church of West Hartford, 433 Fern Street, West Hartford, CT.
 Wheelchair accessible.
 Concerts start at 8:00 P.M.
 Doors open at 7:00 P.M., and reservations are held until 7:45 P.M.
 Admission prices are noted below for each concert.
 Unless otherwise noted, admission for children 12 and under is $8.00.
+Note our new student admission prices as shown for each concert; for high school through college age, show your student ID at the door.
 Admission may be paid by cash or check.
-You may also purchase advance tickets for all Sounding Board concerts online: go to www.brownpapertickets.com and search for the artist's name.
+You may also purchase advance tickets for all Sounding Board concerts online (through brownpapertickets.com): simply click the "Buy Advance Tickets" button for each concert listed below.

 For reservations or more information, please email firstname.lastname@example.org.
 (Note: If you do not have email call Janet at 860-635-7685.)
 Reservations must be made before 4:00 p.m. the day of the show, either by phone or email.